piragash-29/piragash-29/README.md

 ### :man_technologist: About Me :
 I am a Full Stack Developer
-- :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.
+- :telescope: I’m working as an Associate Software Engineer and contributing to frontend and backend for building web applications.

 ---